Black hole mass and spin estimates of the most distant quasars: Spectral energy distribution fitting: Results

-Assuming that the virial estimates are reliable measurements of BH masses (with no systematic uncertainties involved), the overlapping between the yellow area (indicating the virial BH mass estimate) and the KERRBB solutions in Fig. \ref{KERRBBmass} can be used to find some constraints on the BH spin: for the source J1342, the BH spin has to be $a < 0.6$.
-For the source J1120: using the virial estimates of MR11, an upper limit for the BH spin is present only for $\theta_{\rm v} > 0^{\circ}$ ($a<0.9$ for $\theta_{\rm v} = 30^{\circ}$, $a<0.75$ for $\theta_{\rm v} = 45^{\circ}$); using the virial mass of DR14, the spin is constrained in the range $0.25 < a < 0.85$.
-These constraints rule out the maximum spin solution but we stress out the fact that no systematic uncertainties on the virial BH mass estimates have been taken into account: if considered, it is not possible to find any spin constraint.
+Assuming that the virial estimates are reliable measurements of BH masses (with no systematic uncertainties involved), the overlapping between the yellow area (indicating the virial BH mass range) and the KERRBB solutions in Fig. \ref{KERRBBmass} can in principle be used to find some constraints on the BH spin: taking the reported quantities for the source J1342, the BH spin would have to be $a < 0.5$.
+For J1120, using the virial estimates of MR11, an upper limit for the BH spin would be present only for $\theta_{\rm v} > 0^{\circ}$ ($a<0.9$ for $\theta_{\rm v} = 30^{\circ}$, $a<0.75$ for $\theta_{\rm v} = 45^{\circ}$); using the virial mass of DR14, the spin would be constrained in the range $0.25 < a < 0.85$.
+For J0038, the BH spin has to be $a<0.3$.
+These ranges would rule out the maximum spin solution, but clearly no systematic uncertainties on the virial BH mass estimates (major uncertainty) and on the spectrum peak position have been taken into account: if these are considered, no constrains on the spin can be derived.